plambert18/cs131_notes_dev/_chapters/images/image_models_and_priors.md

 ## Patch Level Models
 We want to be able to build statistical models for small neighborhoods, not just one or two pixels.
 To do this, we look at patches in an image.
 When we model the frequencies of pixel intensities for raw images, it is  difficult to extract useful information.
-However, if we convolve a raw image with a filter such as [-1 1], we get a sparse response centered at 0.
+However, if we convolve a raw image with a filter like [-1 1], we get a sparse response centered at 0.
 This is because neighboring pixel often have similar colors, so they cancel each other out when convolved with such a filter.
 This property applies regardless of the original intensity graph.
 Thus, we can use a Generalized Gaussian Model to model the distribution of possible filter output:
-\\[ p(x) = \frac{exp(- \lvert x/s \rvert ^r)}{2s/r\Gamma (1/r)}\\]
 Here, the parameter r determines the kind of distribution it is--e.g. Laplacian, Gaussian, Uniform.

 <div class="fig figcenter fighighlight">